pietrobelloni/pietrobelloni.github.io/_publications/covid_sentiment.md

 ---
-title: "Fake news spreading and sentiment of Italians during the first COVID-19 lockown"
+title: "Fake news spreading and sentiment of Italians during the first COVID-19 locdkown"
 collection: publications
 permalink:
 excerpt: ''
 date: 2022-07-08
 venue: 'Proceedings of the 16th conference on statistical analysis of textual data'
 paperurl: 'https://doi.org/10.13140/RG.2.2.27575.39846'
 citation: 'P. Belloni, M. Silan, G. Cuman.
-Fake news spreading and sentiment of Italians during the first COVID-19 lockown.
+Fake news spreading and sentiment of Italians during the first COVID-19 locdkown.
 In: M. Misuraca, G. Scepi, M. Spano (eds).
 Proceedings of the 16th conference on statistical analysis of textual data.
 Vadistat Press (2022).'
 ---

 **Abstract** The SEBCOV study is an international project which involves several countries including Italy.
 As a part of the project, an online survey was conducted.